A Review of “The End of the Magical Kingdom 1: The Evil Princess”

 Taking the Abra out of Cadabra

-Starting with the title, Mitchell Warren introduces his own peculiar brand of humor; sharp, twisted and dripping with satire.
+Starting with the title, LM Warren introduces his own peculiar brand of humor; sharp, twisted and dripping with satire.
 The evil princess is a very tender young girl whose only desire is to follow her heart.
 She lives in the magical land of Cadabra, which is a very large island made up of several kingdoms; each with its own social designation, and apparently, character flaw.

 The story begins with a romp into the puberty of three young princesses who are still more interested in toys than in boys, yet the opening is disturbing.
 Instead of a bright, cheerful setting, guileless Mary and her two companions are surrounded by an eeriness that seems to slither in like a malicious stalker waiting to strike.